 - After being given a higher salary.

-For me, this happened when I finally secured what I thought (and by the way lots of other people thought was going to be) my ideal job, becoming a full-time Ofsted Inspector.
+For me, this happened when I finally secured what I thought (and by the way lots of other people thought was going to be) my ideal job.

 I had passed all the stringent, and challenging assessment tasks.
-I had already been a successful part-time Ofsted inspector, and a successful Senior Manager in a very high-performing college.
 I had all the qualifications and experience.
 But recent life events had left me, at that time in my life, with a lack of belief in myself and with a lack of self-worth.
 This was then exacerbated by being placed in this new role, my dream job with other very self-assured and high performing individuals who just seemed to make it look easy.
 The room for error in this new role was very fine, and I had very demanding bosses.

 And so, the seeds of doubt began to grow in my mind.